oluwaseunladeinde/backend-technical-test/README.md

 Protein sequences can be lengthy, and storing them uncompressed can consume significant database storage, especially when dealing with large datasets (hundreds of millions of sequences).
 Currently, the project stores protein sequences in a database table without compression.

-Your task is to update the model and serializer to support gzip compression for storing protein sequences.
+**Task:** update the project so sequences are stored using support gzip compression.
-Additionally, you need to create a custom migration script to compress the existing sequences in the database.
+Additionally, create a custom migration script to compress the existing sequences in the database.

 ## Exercise 4: sequence length